nopnop2002/esp-idf-zlib/mqtt/README.md

 # How to use

 Run the following python script on the host side.
 ```
 $ python3 -m pip install paho-mqtt

-$ vi mqtt-file.py
+Default Broker is broker.emqx.io.
-Set the broker you will use.
+You can specify a different Broker at startup.

-$ python3 mqtt-file.py path_to_host
+$ python3 mqtt-file.py path_to_host [broker]
 - Send source file to ESP32 using mqtt
 - Compress source file using zlib
 - Receiving compressed files from ESP32 using mqtt